Bronchitis refers to inflammation of large airways (i.e. bronchi). This may be acute or chronic and can be precipitated by a variety of conditions.

 There are two distinct subty...

-Catamenial pneumothorax is a rare type of pneumothorax and is characterised by the recurrent accumulation of air in the thoracic space related to menstruation.
+Catamenial pneumothorax is a rare type of pneumothorax and is characterized by the recurrent accumulation of air in the thoracic space related to menstruation.

 It may represent up to one-third of women with spontaneous pneumothoraces 1.
 Patient history may or may not be positive f...